-I also use a third party app called BoardBooster, whereby you can set it to automatically pin your oldest content back to the top of a board, thus bringing old, unseen content back in front of the eyes of new followers and possibly breathing new life into it.
+Within Tailwin you can also automatically pin your oldest content back to the top of a board, thus bringing old, unseen content back in front of the eyes of new followers and possibly breathing new life into it.

 This is good practice on any social media account because even among your biggest fans, there is inevitably content that they have never seen.
 Anything you can do to reach new eyeballs and generate new clicks will help you with long-term traffic growth from Pinterest.

 – Don’t create misleading images that link to unrelated articles.
 Users will not be happy.
 Make sure your pins are relevant and link to quality content.

 – Don’t pin to a dozen different boards at the same time.
 You can manually share these pins to a different board every day, or use a scheduler app like Tailwind, mentioned above.
 But Pinterest supposedly also looks unfavorable on the pin if you pin it to more than one board within 24 hours.

 – Leaving the description, URL, or anything else blank.
 Remember, Pinterest is a visual search engine, so you should think about keywords and search terms when you create pins.
 It is this written word that is searched, obviously not the actual image and or any text within.

 – Don’t use hashtags.
 It isn’t like Instagram or Twitter, and while Pinterest recently instituted hashtags, the jury is still out on their effectiveness, and it’s best practice to think of it like a search engine, where hashtags aren’t necessary either.

 Get Busy with Pinterest